sarvex/jspackage/readme.md

   depend statements.
 This goes for the input_file too.
 * Files will only be included once in the resulting code, regardless of how many times a file is depended upon.
-* Compiling CoffeeScript, JavaScript, Coco, and LiveScript source files are included out of the box.
+* Compiling CoffeeScript, JavaScript, Coco, LiveScript, and Iced CoffeeScript source files are included out of the box.
 You can add more to the `compile.extensions` object.
   - Or add support to the bottom of `src/jspackage.coffee` and submit a pull request.
 * Includes a `--watch` mode which automatically recompiles source files when